LennaHammer/English/EVP/out/words_adjective.md

 - clinical trials/research

 ## 1610. close ## adjective
-nan SIMILAR
+ SIMILAR
 [C1]having only a small difference
 - The election results were so close they had to vote again.
 - He came second in the race, but it was very close.
 - The youngest boys are so close in age they look like twins.

 ## 1611. close ## adjective
-nan be/come close to doing sth
+ be/come close to doing sth
 [C1]to almost achieve or do something
 - We are close to reaching an agreement.

 ## 1612. close ## adjective
-nan be close to sth
+ be close to sth
 [C1]If someone or something is close to a particular state, they are almost in that state.
 - She was close to tears.